NBISweden/workshop-reproducible-research/README.md

 ### Project layout

     mkdocs.yml    # The configuration file.
-    docs/
+    pages/
-        usage.md  # The documentation homepage.
+        home.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        images   # Images used in the course materials ...      # Other markdown pages, images and other files.

 ### Welcome to MkDocs